raohuaming/meteor-flux-store/README.md

 ### FluxStore.fetch(storeName, config)

 After defining stores by FluxStore.define, then you can fetch a given store by calling this function, and configure its deps and init states.
 It will check whether the passed initStates match the checker defined in initStates, as shown above.
+It will also check whether the passed deps match the checker defined in deps, as shown above.

 ```
   var Store = FluxStore.fetch('store',{
     deps: {
-      Dep1: newDep1
+      Dep1: { name: 'A' },
+      Dep2: { score: 1000 }
     },
     initStates: {
       currentStatus: '1'